loafey/master-thesis/Proposal/Proposal/3. Goals.typ

   indirection, bad cache locality and more.
-Due to the linearity of our memory management we will investigate if an automatic "flattening" can occur, #todo[spit ballar ba, men contigous minne är viktigt pga prestanda] converting for example a linearly recursive type such as a linked list into a contiguously allocated list. #todo[kanske är out of scope? kanske är crazy? cooky]
+Due to the linearity of our memory management we will investigate if an automatic "flattening" can occur, #todo[spit ballar ba, men contigous minne är viktigt pga prestanda] converting for example a linearly recursive type such as a linked list into a contiguously allocated list. #todo[kanske är out of scope? kanske är crazy? cooky, har inte allt tänkt på hur man ska implementera det]

   === Laziness
   #red_text[lite osäker på hur vi ska justifya de]